allan-glasier/cineplex_showtimes/README.md

 # CineplexShowtimes

-CineplexShowtimes is a CLI that scrapes my local Cineplex theatre for movie showtimes as well as goes into a chosen movies page to grab its synopsis.
+CineplexShowtimes is a CLI that scrapes my local Cineplex theatre for movie showtimes as and goes into a chosen movies page to grab its synopsis.

 ## Installation